If you are an operator in aviation, Federal regulations require you to notify the NTSB immediately of aviation accidents and certain incidents.

 Next Steps for Operators

-DO NOT submit a report form in lieu of providing an initial notification of an aircraft accident to the ROC.
+DO NOT submit a report form before providing an initial notification of an aircraft accident to the ROC.

 Preserve the Scene